Looking for a real Flo Ovarian Support review? As a registered dietitian, who specializes in PCOS and hormone health, I’ve got you covered.

 Flo Ovarian Support contains 680 mcg DFE as folic acid, which meets and exceeds the RDA for adult women, regardless of pregnancy status.
 However, since folate is a water soluble vitamin, higher amounts are generally not dangerous for the general population.

-There is some debate as to whether the synthetic form folic acid is well absorbed by those with the common MTHFR gene variation (2).
 As with any supplement, it’s always a good idea to talk to your healthcare provider to ensure it’s a good choice for you.

 2. Myo-Inositol 2000 mg + D-chiro-inositol 50 mg